zulip/zulip/docs/testing/testing-with-django.md

 the `--rerun` option, which will rerun just the tests that failed in the last test run.

+It's important to know that some of our tests create directory trees within `var/<uuid>/test-backend/`.
+This is the preferred path to use whenever a test flow requires reads or writes involving generated data.
+In this regard, we also try to ensure that our tests clean up after themselves.
+That is, any such data should be removed, when possible, to reduce the accumulation of unwanted files.

 **Webhook integrations**.
 For performance, `test-backend` with no arguments will not run webhook integration tests (`zerver/webhooks/`), which would otherwise account for about 25% of the total runtime.